rkretsch/RNA_cryoEM_protocols/_build/html/_sources/pcr_assembly.md

 15. Add 30 uL ddH2O to the membrane.
 Wait 10 min.
 Spin at 10,000 for 1 min.
 Discard column not flowthrough.
 16. Save DNA in -20C __[dsDNA]__

 :::

-make 7 own page but link it
-TODO different assembly enzymes
+change edit to copy on gslides!! make 7 own page but link it, and digest, and primer TODO different assembly enzymes